Born Free (Matt Monro song): Charted versions

-The r&b group the Hesitations recorded a cover that peaked at #38 on the US Billboard Hot 100 in 1968.
+The R&B group the Hesitations recorded a cover that peaked at number 38 on the US Billboard Hot 100 in 1968.

 "Born Free" also appeared on the Vic Reeves album I Will Cure You.
-Released as a single, this version peaked at #6 in the UK Singles Chart in 1991.
+Released as a single, this version peaked at number 6 in the UK Singles Chart in 1991.

+Other

+In 1992, during a state of emergency in Thailand, the song was broadcast over the airwaves.